teltomas/PhotoWebApp/README.md

 <img width="40%" src="https://github.com/teltomas/PhotoWebApp/blob/main/static/p_thumb4.png">
 </p>

-Right now, any information presented in this page was randomly generated and does not represent the reality.
+Right now, any information presented on this page is randomly generated and does not represent reality.

-Most of the build and design was done by my own ideas and creation, although with some exceptions like the following ones:
+Most of the build and design was done by my own creation, although with some exceptions like the following ones:

 -- Photo gallery viewer provided by lightbox 2 (https://lokeshdhakar.com/projects/lightbox2/),
 following this video tutorial https://www.youtube.com/watch?v=4gcy-qT9kGw